Land of the Midnight Fun

 Land of the Midnight Fun is a 1939 Warner Bros.
 Merrie Melodies cartoon supervised by Tex Avery (credited as "Fred Avery").
-The short was released on September 23, 1939.
+The short was released as early as September 14, 1939.

 Plot

 A cruise to Nome, Alaska, starts with various cruise ship jokes: the ship pulls out of the harbor like a car, raising anchor also raises the front of the boat, the ship follows the coast by curving around it.
 On arrival, we see some local scenes: A penguin eats two fish, then is eaten by the third; the dogs of a dog sled stop (behind an iceberg) at a telephone pole; a timber wolf goes around shouting "Timber!" (even the wolf admits, "Gee, this is silly!"); two Eskimos rub noses: in preparation, the woman applies lipstick to her nose.
 Finally, an Eskimo nightclub (after all, the nights are six months long) features a rotoscoped ice skater.
 The ship leaves, and gets caught in the fog near New York City; when the fog clears, we see the ship is perched atop the World's Fair Trylon.